A picnic cheese board can be a thing of extraordinary beauty. Perfect for today’s obsession with taking a picture of any, and everything, we eat.

 Preserves go just as well with cheese as fruit does due to its sweet nature.
 Depending on what the preserve is made from you can pair it with Mozzarella (apple), Stilton (blackberry), Goats cheese (cranberry), Brie (strawberry)

-Honey keeps up with the sweet and salty dichotomy that allows it to be paired with cheese.
-As it is so sweet, honey is best paired with the stronger cheeses like your Gorgonzolas and Stiltons.
+Honey keeps up with the sweet and salty dichotomy that forms a great marriage with cheese.
+As it is so sweet, it’s best to pair honey with the stronger cheeses like your Gorgonzolas and Stiltons.

 Mustard, although sometimes overpowering, can offer a sense of heat that compliments some cheese.
 I would invest in some nice English mustard and pair it with a mature cheddar.